Sparkling Wine Glass Guide for a Party

-Pros: A wider glass exposes a larger wine surface to oxygen for optimal aromatics while the tapered top funnels the aromas towards your nose when you take a sip.
+Pros: A wider glass exposes a much larger wine surface to oxygen providing optimal aromatics.
+While the tapered top funnels the aromas towards your nose when you take a sip.
 Wine savvy people will adore you for this.

 Cons: The bubbles won’t last as long in this glass so pour only a little at a time.
-Most people will think you just don’t have any ‘proper’ slim Champagne glasses, so make sure you let them know why you are serving their bubbles this way – to experience the aromas best!
+Most people will think that you just don’t have any ‘proper’ slim Champagne glasses.
+So make sure you let them know why you are serving their bubbles this way – to experience the aromas best!

 Cons: The bubbles won’t last since the glass is so wide.
 And because you can’t walk or move without spilling the contents, these glasses are only good for sitting at a bar.
 Despite the wide surface area exposure, they are not great for enjoying the aromatics of the wine because they are not tapered at the top and you can’t swirl the wine without spilling it.

 Sparkling wine aromatics are delicate, they will escape your nose with this ultra wide top.
 Better glasses will guide the aromas in a funnel towards your nose.

-Make sure your glasses are rinsed with hot water and free from dishwasher soap residue.
-The soap residue can prevent bubbles from forming, prevent them from floating to the top and leave you without that wonderful visual.
+Make sure your glasses are rinsed with water and free from dishwasher soap residue.
+The soap residue can prevent bubbles from forming, stop them from floating to the top and leave you without that wonderful visual.

 So sit back, pop a cork and zoom with some friends!
-Here’s to a better 2021!
+Here’s to a better year next year!